-One of the first signs of autism for our son was the sudden lose of words.
+One of the first signs of autism for our son was the sudden loss of words.
 With our daughter though, she did not lose words at all but struggled with hitting those milestones when she was supposed to.
 Sometimes, it is hard to know how to tell if your child needs speech therapy.

-Today, our friend Lisa Orlando from Invo Progressus explains what signs to look for as well as what to expect when your child needs speech Therapy.
+Today, our friend Lisa Orlando from Invo Progressus explains what signs to look for as well as what to expect when your child needs speech therapy.

 What To Expect When Your Child Needs Speech Therapy

 Children have an innate desire to communicate and learn.
 One of the greatest joys of parenthood is watching your kids figure out how to express themselves and discover their world around them through the acquisition of speech and language.